Jan-135/3D-Pipeline-Scripts/README.md

 # Python Tools for Animation and Material Management in 3D Pipelines

 This repository contains Python scripts to streamline workflows between **Blender**, **Maya**, and **Unreal Engine**.
-These tools simplify exporting animations and materials, importing assets into Unreal Engine, and maintaining a cohesive pipeline.
+These tools simplify exporting animations and materials, importing those assets into Unreal Engine, and maintaining a cohesive pipeline.

 ## 📂 File Structure